Community events

 Competition updates will be posted on the E Tū Whānau Facebook page, where winners will be announced at midday on 26 September.

-For help entering or if you have any questions, email info@etuwhanaucomp.com or private message the E Tū Whānau Facebook page.
+Pātai can be emailed to info@etuwhanaucomp.com or sent by private message to the E Tū Whānau Facebook page.

 Working together for a violence-free future – E Tū Whānau, te mana kaha o te whānau!